-I see rugs for our homes as shoes are to a well-dressed outfit.
+I see rugs in our homes as shoes are to a well-dressed outfit.
 You wouldn’t go to the trouble of selecting your best outfit for a night out and then go barefooted.
 It’s the same principle with rugs.
 Shoes complete an outfit and, in some instances, will actually outshine what you’re wearing, if you want them to that is.
 It’s the same with rugs.
 They can be a game changer on how a room looks and feels.
 Rugs can either sit in harmony with your room, or like this fab living space below, they can make a statement by adding an element of surprise, and I for one, love surprises!

 There are, of course, a lot more reasons why we should have rugs in our homes, and so I’ve put together a post today for you to enjoy the wonders of dressing your floors with rugs.